-- 3.1.2 The chart above reflects the average published money market rates that have been available over the period. - 3.1.3 Money market investment rates have reduced over the period reflecting ongoing gloomy forecasts in economic growth and an increase in imported commodity prices which threatens inflation easing. - 3.1.4 There is also a large variation between one type of counterparty and another.
+- 3.1.2 The chart above reflects the average published money market rates that have been available over the period. - 3.1.3 Money market investment rates have reduced over the period reflecting ongoing gloomy forecasts in economic growth and budgetary difficulties experienced globally. - 3.1.4 Until recently there has been a large variation between one type of counterparty and another.
+However, these yields have converged over the last few months so that the difference has been greatly diminished.
 Examples of the current money market yield curves for different organisations are shown below.
+Some organisations are not borrowing at all in the very short-term.